 The moment where Humanity came together, had come.
 Heia prayed with each body she cut down.
 The Mages would act.
 They would see them, and understand Alan’s order.
 They would protect their own.
 The Mages would assist.
 They had to.
 She needed to believe in the best in them, like May and Zeydar.

 The gun fire resumed.
 At first it startled Heia, who glanced back to see the firing line had moved closer.
-From above bombs rained down further out into the Aralax forces.
+From above bombs rained down further out into the Aralax forces, taking out the aerial soldiers.
 Heia pressed her team further, cutting down the Aralax that they could as the X army supported them.

 She had to believe in her intuition.
 She needed to believe in the Stars.
 She needed to believe that they were good people.